estmon8u-org/team-zeal-project/README.md

     ```bash
     # Ensure pip is up-to-date
     python -m pip install --upgrade pip

-    # Install project core and development dependencies from pyproject.toml
+    # Option 1: Using pip directly
+    pip install -e . # Use pyproject.toml for install

+    # Option 2: Using make command
-    pip install -e .[dev]
+    make requirements # This also uses pip install -e . behind the scenes

+    # Optional: Install dev dependencies if needed separately (ruff, pytest etc. included above via pyproject)
+    # pip install -r requirements.txt # Can also use this, but pyproject.toml is preferred
     ```
 4.  **Accept WandB Team Invitation & Login (First Time Only):**
     *   Ensure you have accepted the invitation to join the **`emontel1-depaul-university`** team/entity on WandB (check your email or WandB notifications).
 You'll need a free WandB account associated with the invited email address.
     *   Run `wandb login` in your terminal and follow the prompts to authenticate your WandB account if you haven't used WandB on this machine before.
 This ensures your runs log to the shared team project.

 5.  **Set Up DVC Remote (Google Drive - First Time Only):**
-    *   **Permissions:** Ensure the Google Drive folder (ID: `19qyjvhry7pP9AF4q03hbKl4M5EWhrtk2`, specified in `.dvc/config`) has been shared with your `@depaul.edu/@gmail.com` Google account with **Editor** permissions by the project lead.
+    *   **Permissions:** Ensure the Google Drive folder (ID: `19qyjvhry7pP9AF4q03hbKl4M5EWhrtk2`, specified in `.dvc/config`) has been shared with your `@depaul.edu` / `@gmail.com` Google account with **Editor** permissions by the project lead.
     *   **Authenticate DVC:** The first time you run a command like `dvc pull`, you will be prompted to authenticate DVC with Google Drive via your browser.
-Follow the instructions, making sure to log in with your **`@depaul.edu/@gmail.com`** Google account and grant permissions.
+Follow the instructions, making sure to log in with your appropriate Google account and grant permissions.
         ```bash
         # Example command to trigger authentication if needed:
         dvc pull data/raw/imagenette2-160.tgz.dvc
         ```
-6.  **Pull Raw Data & Baseline Model:**
+6.  **Pull DVC Tracked Files (Raw Data & Baseline Model):**
     ```bash
-    # Pull the raw dataset archive tracked by DVC using the authenticated remote
+    # Pull all files tracked by DVC using the authenticated remote
-    dvc pull data/raw/imagenette2-160.tgz.dvc
-    # Pull the baseline model checkpoint
-    dvc pull models/resnet18_baseline_v1.pth.dvc
+    dvc pull
-    # Or pull everything tracked by DVC
+    # Or pull specific files:
+    # dvc pull data/raw/imagenette2-160.tgz.dvc
-    # dvc pull
+    # dvc pull models/resnet18_baseline_v1.pth.dvc
     ```

 ## 6. Usage Instructions